Naspwon/yolo/README.md

 dockerhub-image: contains a screenshot of the image pushed to docker hub
 products-image: contains a screenshot of products successfully added and persisted. clientimagewithtagging and backendimage with tagging both show the versions used

+Worked on main branch, then merged all changes to master.